 - American Petroleum Institute (API) – API 2009

-3. What are some of the requirements in the 2014 Edition?
+3. What are some of the new materials or revisions in the 2019 Edition?

 4. How does the Standard define Welding Blankets, Curtains and Pads?